 - 1. Remove all layers and data sources from the previous displays.
 If you have created more than one tab, close the extra tabs by clicking on the "X" in the right corner of the tabs. - 2.
 From the Data Sources tab of the Data Explorer, select the Point Observations -> Plot/Contour chooser. - a.
 Connect to adde.ssec.wisc.edu Server with the RTPTSRC Dataset. - b.
 Choose the SFCHOURLY Real-Time SFC Hourly Point Type. - c.
-Select the most recent time and click Add Source. - d.
+In the Number of times text entry box of the Relative tab, enter 1 and click Add Source. - d.
 In the Field Selector, select Point Data in the Fields panel. - e.
 Select the Point Data -> Point Data Plot display type. - f.
 In the lower-right panel, click the Layout Model tab and click the double down blue arrows next to METAR to select Observations -> Temperature to plot all available temperatures. - g.
 Click Create Display.
 The default display is a world projection with temperatures plotted from around the world.
 As you zoom in you will see more stations appear in the plot. - 3.
 Reset the display projection using the Reset Display Projection button on the left side of the Main Display or through the Projections -> From Displays menu item. - 4.
 Return to the Data Sources tab of the Data Explorer and select the Satellite -> Imagery chooser. - a.
-Connect to the adde.ssec.wisc.edu Server with the RTIMAGES Dataset. - b.
-Select an Image Type of GE-VIS GOES-East 0.63 um Visible. - c.
-Select the most recent image and add the source. - d.
-In the Field Selector tab, expand the 0.63 um field, and select Brightness. - e.
-Select the Imagery -> Image Display display type. - f.
+Connect to the lead.unidata.ucar.edu Server with the RTGOESR Dataset. - b.
+Select an Image Type of FDC14 GOES-16 Full Disk 11.2 um IR Imagery/SST/clouds/rainfall. - c.
+In the Number of times text entry box of the Relative tab, enter 1 and click Add Source. - d.
+In the Field Selector tab, expand the 11.2um field, and select Temperature. - e.
+Select the Imagery -> Image Display display type.
 Click Create Display. - 5.
 To contour the temperatures plotted on the screen, return to the Field Selector. - a.
 Select SFCHOURLY in the Data Sources panel. - b.
-In the Fields panel, select Gridded Fields \rightarrow T. - c.
+In the Fields panel, select Gridded Fields $\rightarrow$ T. - c.
 Select Plan Views -> Contour Plan View in the list of displays, and click Create Display.
-The contour properties can be changed in the Layer Controls tab of the Data Explorer.

-- Note that these contours are drawn from surface observations, which are recorded over land, not water.
+The contour properties can be changed in the Layer Controls tab of the Data Explorer. - Note that these contours are drawn from surface observations, which are recorded over land, not water.
 Therefore, contours will look better if you zoom in over a land area in the Main Display.